ThomasVitale/cloud-native-spring-in-action/Chapter02/02-begin/README.md

 Then, click "Generate" to download the `catalog-service.zip` archive containing the project.

-## Initialize Greeting Service with Spring Initializr - REST API
+## Initialize Catalog Service with Spring Initializr - REST API

 If you prefer using the REST API offered by Spring Initializr, run the following command to initialize a project with Gradle as the build tool: